Self-Advocacy IEP Goals

 - Develop an understanding and verbalize what supports they need to be a good employee (address EF skills, etc).

-- Explain an understanding of Rehabilitation Act 504 (for students attending college)
+- Explain your understanding of Rehabilitation Act 504 (for students attending college)

 - Given five elective class options, student will select one class per semester for schedule.